ArtifexSoftware/aptest/README.rst

     **Using upper-case package names**

-    If a package is specifed using an upper-case name, the package location is stored in a separate list that is only used if `--use-release-args`_ is specified.
+    If a package is specified using an upper-case name, the package location is stored in a separate list that is only used if `--use-release-args`_ is specified.
 This is typically used in `~/.aptest`_ to simplify making releases.